openziti/ziti/RELEASING.md

 (`isLatest: true`).

 1. After an arbitrary burn-in period, unmark "prerelease" in GitHub Releases (`isPrerelease: false`).
 This will automatically promote and advertise the downstreams.
-   Note: the downstreams workflow trigger ignores `isLatest`, can only be triggered once for a release, and will never run if any checks failed.
+   Note: the downstreams workflow trigger ignores `isLatest`, can only be triggered once for a release, and waits for all other checks on the same revision.

 ## Downstreams